-The visitor to New York must seek his gratification and obtain his instruction from the habits and manners of men.
-The American, though he dresses like an Englishman, and eats roast beef with a silver fork-or sometimes with a steel knife-as does an Englishman, is not like an Englishman in his mind, in his aspirations, in his tastes, or in his politics.
-In his mind he is quicker, more universally intelligent, more ambitious of general knowledge, less indulgent of stupidity and ignorance in others, harder, sharper, brighter with the surface brightness of steel, than is an Englishman; but he is more brittle, less enduring, less malleable, and, I think, less capable of impressions.
-The mind of the Englishman has more imagination, but that of the American more incision.
-The American is a great observer; but he observes things material rather than things social or picturesque.
-He is a constant and ready speculator; but all speculations, even those which come of philosophy, are with him more or less material.
-In his aspirations the American is more constant than an Englishman-or I should rather say he is more constant in aspiring.
+When I complained to a landlord of a hotel out in the West that his furnihim more or less material.
+In his aspirations the American is more conthe taste of England, but with that of France.
+I acknowledged the reart.
+There are those who will say that English taste is taking the same diand, I think, less capable of impressions.
+The mind of the Englishman as more imagination, but that of the American more incision.
+The American is a great observer; but he observes things material rather chan things social or picturesque.
+He is a constant and ready speculacor; but all speculations, even those which come of philosophy, are with stant than an Englishman-or I should rather say he is more constant in aspiring.
 Every citizen of the United States intends to do something.
 Every one thinks himself capable of some effort.
 But in his aspirations he is more limited than an Englishman.
 The ambitious American never soars so high as the ambitious Englishman.
 He does not even see up to so great a height, and, when he has raised himself somewhat above the crowd, becomes sooner dizzy with his own altitude.
 An American of mark, though always anxious to show his mark, is always fearful of a fall.
 In his tastes the American imitates the Frenchman.
 Who shall dare to say that he is wrong, seeing that in general matters of design and luxury the French have won for themselves the foremost name?
 I will not say that the American is wrong, but I cannot avoid thinking that he is so.
-I detest what is called French taste; but the world is against me.
-When I complained to a landlord of a hotel out in the West that his furniture was useless; that I could not write at a marble table whose outside rim was curved into fantastic shapes; that a gold clock in my bed-room which did not go would give me no aid in washing myself; that a heavy, immovable curtain shut out the light; and that papier-mache chairs with small, fluffy velvet seats were bad to sit on, he answered me completely by telling me that his house had been furnished not in accordance with the taste of England, but with that of France.
-I acknowledged the rebuke, gave up my pursuits of literature and cleanliness, and hurried out of the house as quickly as I could.
+I detest what is called French taste; but the world is against me. ture was useless; that I could not write at a marble table whose outside rim was curved into fantastic shapes; that a gold clock in my bed-room which did not go would give me no aid in washing myself; that a heavy, immovable curtain shut out the light; and that papier-mache chairs with small, fluffy velvet seats were bad to sit on, he answered me completely by telling me that his house had been furnished not in accordance with buke, gave up my pursuits of literature and cleanliness, and hurried out of the house as quickly as I could.
 All America is now furnishing itself by the rules which guided that hotel-keeper.
 I do not merely allude to actual household furniture-to chairs, tables, and detestable gilt clocks.
-The taste of America is becoming French in its conversation.
-French in its comforts and French in its discomforts.
-French in its eating and French in its dress, French in its manners, and will become French in its art.
-There are those who will say that English taste is taking the same direction.
+The taste of America is becoming French in its conversation, French in its comforts and French in its discomforts, French in its eating and French in its dress, French in its manners, and will become French in its rection.
 I do not think so.
 I strongly hope that it is not so.
 And therefore I say that an Englishman and an American differ in their tastes.